sindresorhus/file-type/readme.md

 If the detector returns `undefined`, the `tokenizer.position` should be 0 (unless it's a stream).
 That allows other detectors to parse the file.

-Example detector array which can be extended and provided as argument to each public method:
+Example detector array which can be extended and provided to each public method via the fileTypeOptions argument:
 ```
 const customDetectors = [
 	async tokenizer => {